bwater47/Memo-Archiver/README.md

-# SVG-Logo-Creator
+# Memo-Archiver
 ![badmath](https://img.shields.io/github/languages/top/lernantino/badmath)
 -
-This application generates a logo based on the prompted questions inside of the VS Code studio.
+This application is for note taking, and is deployed using the free version of render.

 ## Description